SP-V/SeleniumCucumberSerenityTestingFW/README.md

 After updating Serenity dependencies in pom.xml file to the latest version, it has been detected that report is not registering passed results.
 This is a known issue by Serenity community and would need further analysis.
 For more details: https://github.com/serenity-bdd/serenity-core/issues/1260

 NOTES: During the time that I have been working on this assignment, I have been facing some issues related to website under test:
   •	Very frequently, when I was executing my feature, I got flights at the prize of 0€ for every date.
-Refer to attached recording “0PrizeWeb” for evidence.
 I could not retrieve real prizes after this happened in a long while.
   •	Very frequently, I got a message indicating that a booking with the same data had already been done, although I never completed any booking.
-Refer to attached image “SameBooking.JPG” for evidence.